diogotcorreia/master-thesis/docs/content/ch05-results.typ

 *cm-service* is a Python web service, built and used by the Rubin Observatory#footnote(link("https://rubinobservatory.org/")) for campaign management.
-It uses FastAPI, a modern web framework to build APIs with Python.
+It uses FastAPI, a modern web framework, to build APIs with Python.

 One of the endpoints, `PATCH /cm-service/v2/manifests/{name}`, accepts binary data as POST data, which then flows directly into